 When an agreement is reached, we draft up an Agreement Reached at Mediation which can then be used by you:

-The intake discussions will take place with each of you by telephone a couple of days before the family mediation itself.
+The intake discussions will take place with each of you by telephone or, if you prefer, in person, a couple of days before the family mediation itself.

 We want you to ask whatever questions you may have about the overall process, what is family mediation and what to expect on the day.

-During these discussions – which are entirely confidential and the matters discussed will not be disclosed to the other – we explore what are the issues that you both want to explore at family mediation and how you want them to be resolved.
+During these discussions – which are entirely confidential and the matters discussed will not be disclosed to the other party – we explore the issues that you want to explore at family mediation and how you want them to be resolved.
 We want to know what your ideal result would be.

-These telephone discussions will take as long as is required to answer any questions you may have – so there are no surprises at the mediation.
+These discussions will take as long as is required to answer any questions and cover the issues that may arise at mediation.

 We will explain at the intake sessions exactly what is required for the family mediation.

-In financial/property matters we will ask you to prepare a spreadsheet or a list of all of the assets (including superannuation) and liabilities and valuations.
-That may include copies of recent bank and credit card statements, appraisals of real estate and superannuation statements.
+In financial/property matters we will prepare a spreadsheet or a list of all of the assets (including superannuation) and liabilities.
+You may be asked to ensure that you bring to the mediation copies of recent bank and credit card statements, appraisals of real estate and superannuation statements.

 In children’s matters, it is likely that both of you will be requested to provide an outline of the specific proposals you are seeking for arrangements for the kids, who they are to live with, how and when changeovers are to occur, holiday arrangements and the like.

-When agreement is reached – even if only on some of the issues which are in dispute – we will draft the terms of that agreement in a form which enables you to use the document,
+When agreement is reached we will draft the terms of that agreement in a form which enables you to use the document,

-The Family Law requires agreements (whether about financial separation or arrangements for children) to be formally approved by the Family Court.
+The Family Law requires agreements (about financial separation) to be formally approved by the Family Court.

 There is a formal process to achieve that, which includes filing an Application in the Family Court (called a Form 11 Application for Consent Orders.
 A filing fee is payable (currently $160.00).

-We will draft the agreement reached at family mediation in a form which would enable you to use it as the orders you are asking the Family Court to make about financial or children’s matters.
+We will draft the agreement reached at family mediation in a form which would enable you to use it as the orders you are asking the Family Court to make about financial.
 That way, you can obtain a binding and enforceable agreement.

 Yes – if the matter involves children you must have a certificate issued by an Accredited Family Dispute Resolution Practitioner before commencing proceedings in the Family Court (except in some exceptional circumstances, such as where there is family violence).